mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 [45211 rows x 3 columns]
 ```

-The first row where the column `cum_subscription` attains 40,000 will correspond to the last client contacted.
+The first row in which the column `cum_subscription` attains the target value 40,000 corresponds to the last client contacted.
 In total, 9,788 clients would be contacted.

 ```
 In [20]: (df['cum_subscription'] < 4000).sum() + 1
 Out[20]: 9788
 ```

 ## Q5.
-Budget 10,000 calls
+Budget of 10,000 calls

 Suppose now that, instead of setting an objective, the budget for the campaign allows for a certain number of contacts , for instance 10,000.
-The manager would pick now the first 10,000 rows of the data set.
+We would pick then the first 10,000 rows of the data set.
 The account numbers of the selected clients are provided by the index labels:

 ```
 In [21]: call_list = df.index[:10000]